jeena/FeedTheMonkey/README.md

 `Ctrl -` zoom out
 `Ctrl 0` reset zoom

-On macOS use `Cmd` instead of `Ctrl`.

 ## Trivia

-This is version 2 of FeedTheMonkey, you can find version 1 which was written in PyQt in the v1 branch of this repo.
-My goal is to make this usable on many different targets, for now it is only for the use on a desktop computer but I'd like to see it on a mobile device too.
+This is version 3 of FeedTheMonkey, you can find version 1 which was written in PyQt in the v1 branch of this repo and version 2 which was written in C++ and Qt/QML in the v2 branch.

 ## Screenshot